What Science Says About CBD Dreams

 Since CBD may affect individuals differently, we can't say for certain that CBD products will not affect your dreams—It's something that you will have to experiment with on your own.

-Always make sure you're shopping for high-quality CBD products with third-party lab tests to back up their contents.
+Always make sure you're shopping for best CBD oil for sleep and high-quality CBD products with third-party lab tests to back up their contents.
 You may want to keep a dream journal by your bedside to help you recall your dreams when you wake up.

 Can CBD Help Dream Recall?

-Can CBD Support Rapid Eye Movement (REM) Sleep Behavior Disorder?
+Does CBD affect Rapid Eye Movement (REM) Sleep Behavior Disorder?

 Rapid Eye Movement (REM) sleep is characterized by twitching eyes and minimal muscle movement.
 But sometimes, the dreamer might start acting out their dreams by producing sounds and making fervent movements with their arms and legs.